-3. They stated that Froothie were engaging in the practice of using brand keywords and instructing customers not to buy the stated brands.
+3. They stated that Froothie were engaging in the practice of choosing keywords that comprise competitor brands in order that their ads encouraging people not to buy those competitor brands would appear when users search for those competitor brands.
 They maintained that could be seen on Google’s ads where they directly named the brands concerned.
-They provided an example of a Google ad for Froothie which was headed “Don’t Buy Kuvings Juicer” and believed this would be objectively interpreted to be parasitic advertising.
+They provided an example of a Google ad for Froothie which was headed “Don’t Buy Kuvings Juicer”, and other examples, and believed these would be objectively interpreted to be parasitic advertising.

 They stated that their statement did not fit the definition of denigration in relation to fairness, because their inferences were objectively verifiable and true within the context of the definition of parasitic advertising as it was commonly understood.

 1. Not upheld

 The ASA considered that consumers would interpret the claim “The customer being permanently tied in to purchasing replacement juicing bags for the Juisir", to mean that they would have to purchase replacement juicing bags for the lifetime of the Juisir and implied that the bag would need to be replaced on a frequent basis.

 We understood that only Juisirs’ own brand replacement bags were compatible with the machine and the outer silicone bags were reusable for around 200 uses, before they needed to be replaced.
 However, the inner cotton filter bags would need to be replaced on a more frequent basis after every two to three uses.
 We therefore concluded that the claim was not misleading.